YuhanL1n/CSCI5828/homework01.md

 **team members: Liangjun Song, Zhenguo Chen, Yuhan Lin**

-**1. Define the term essential difficulties as it is used by Brooks.
+1. **Define the term essential difficulties as it is used by Brooks.
 Provide background and context with your answer and at least one example of an essential difficulty.**

     Essential difficulties are those difficulties that are inherent, intrinsic and part of the nature of software engineering.
 When we are doing a software project, no matter what tools we choose, we would always encounter some problems, such as complexity, conformity, changeability and invisibility problems.
 To make a specification or design a software, we need to consider those properties since they are inherent in the nature of software.